omneo/omneo-sdk/README.md

 # Getting started

-To get started with the Omneo SDK, follow the instructions below
+To get started with the Omneo SDK, follow the instructions below:

 - [Installation](#installation)
 - [Authentication](#authentication)